iWill: Britons leaving heirs "digital inheritance"

 "They said: 'I would go to my computer, email my photos (and other digital treasures) to myself and then leave the house'," Brauer said.

-What happens to people's online identity and activities after they die has become a growing issue with the ubiquity of cloud computing, digital memorabilia, social networking and an ageing generation of Internet users.
+What happens to people's online identity and activities after they die has become a growing issue with the ubiquity of cloud computing, digital memorabilia, social networking and an aging generation of Internet users.

 For example, social networking site Facebook allows a deceased user's profile to be taken down, but will not pass on passwords to give next of kin access to the account.